North Korea's Kim Jong Un arrives in Beijing for military parade alongside Putin and Xi

 In a closed-door briefing to lawmakers earlier Tuesday, South Korea’s National Intelligence Service said that Kim will likely receive special protocol and security measures on par with those given to Putin, according to Lee Seong Kweun, a lawmaker who attended the meeting.

-The spy agency said Kim may stand alongside Xi and Putin on the rostrum at Tiananmen Square during Wednesday’s parade, and anticipated that he will hold bilateral meetings with the Chinese and Russian leaders and interact with other heads of state at a reception and cultural performance as he seeks to further break out of isolation and expand his diplomatic footing, Lee said.
+The intelligence agency said Kim may stand alongside Xi and Putin on the rostrum at Tiananmen Square during Wednesday’s parade.
+It anticipated that Kim will hold bilateral meetings with the Chinese and Russian leaders and interact with other heads of state at a reception and cultural performance as he seeks to further break out of isolation and expand his diplomatic footing, Lee said.

 It is Kim's first visit to China since 2019, and the fifth visit in total since he inherited power upon his father's death in late 2011.